What’s new in MyHDL 0.7¶

 More powerful mapping to case statements¶

-The convertor has become more powerful to map if-then-else structures to case statements in VHDL and Verilog.
+The converter has become more powerful to map if-then-else structures to case statements in VHDL and Verilog.
 Previously, only if-then-else structures testing enumerated types were considered.
 Now, integer tests are considered also.

 SignalType as the base class of Signals¶